 Medicaid Planning and Eligibility in New York

-Medicaid planning is an advanced method of estate planning that can help you become eligible for Medicaid assistance.
-In the long run, Medicaid can help you save money even if your income and assets may be too high to qualify.
-Medicaid planning in New York is an arduous process as the application process can be time consuming and regulations can change rapidly.
-Due to Medicaid rules, it is important to do Medicaid planning early, at least 5 years before needing long-term care.
-No matter if you are planning early or not, consulting an experienced and qualified Medicaid planning attorney in NYC who specializes in elder law is highly recommended.
+Medicaid planning is a sophisticated aspect of estate planning that can help you become eligible for Medicaid assistance.
+In the long run, Medicaid can help you save money even if your income and assets are currently too high to qualify.
+The process of Medicaid planning in New York is complex, as the application process can be time-consuming and regulations may change frequently.
+To comply with Medicaid rules, it is crucial to begin planning early, ideally at least 5 years before needing long-term care.
+This is due to the Medicaid “look-back” period, which examines your financial transactions over the past 60 months to ensure you have not transferred assets for less than fair market value to qualify for Medicaid.

 What is Medicaid?